-I am upset that these proposals seem to treat the employees who help defend our country as the enemy.
+I am angry that these proposals seem to treat the employees who help defend our country as the enemy.
 Most DoD employees work hard and are committed.
 I believe that mistreating the employees will hurt the agency's mission.
-This system will change the way workers are paid, evaluated, promoted, fired, and treated.
-These rules would create a system in which bureaucrats are influenced by favoritism rather than serving the civil concerns of the American people.
+I am very upset by NSPS.
+This system will change the way workers are paid, evaluated, promoted, fired, scheduled, and treated.
+These rules would create a system in which federal managers are influenced by favoritism rather than serving the civil concerns of the American people.